OBS Studio is a free and open source video recording and live streaming software that is powerful, safe, and easy to use.

 Recommended OBS streaming settings

-To access the streaming settings, click on the Settings button in OBS.
+To access the streaming settings, click on the Settings button in OBS, and check that the follow settings are applied:

 In the Output settings: